Ali R Yazdanyar, DO, PhD, MMM

 Learn more about Dr. Hess's work: https://www.vet.upenn.edu/people/faculty-clinician-search/REBECKAHESS

-Elizabeth E. Foglia, MD, MSCE
+Elizabeth Foglia, MD MSCE

 Dr. Foglia is an Associate Professor of Pediatrics at the University of Pennsylvania Perelman School of Medicine and an academic neonatologist at the Children’s Hospital of Philadelphia and the Hospital of the University of Pennsylvania.
 She completed her medical school training at Washington University School of Medicine, and she performed her pediatric residency training at the Children’s Hospital of Philadelphia.
 She was a neonatology fellow at the Children’s Hospital of Philadelphia, during which time she pursued advanced training through the Master of Science in Clinical Epidemiology program at the University of Pennsylvania.

 Dr. Foglia serves on the Executive Committee for the international NEAR4NEOS network, and she is the Scientific PI for the American Academy of Pediatrics Delivery Room Intervention and Evaluation (DRIVE) Network, a novel research consortium of delivery hospitals.
-She serves on the AAP Neonatal Resuscitation Program Steering Committee, and the Neonatal Life Support Taskforce for the International Liaison Committee on Resuscitation, which generates treatment guidelines for neonatal resuscitation used globally.
+She has served on the AAP Neonatal Resuscitation Program Steering Committee, and the Neonatal Life Support Taskforce for the International Liaison Committee on Resuscitation, which generates treatment guidelines for neonatal resuscitation used globally.

 Subscribe to